 Just as with most other businesses, these costs must be recovered, so that the shop can continue to operate.
 This is one good reason why the labor rate may seem high to you.

-In addition to labor, the shop may need to replace damaged or worn-out parts when it makes repairs to your car.
+In addition to labor, the shop may need to replace damaged or worn-out parts when their experts make repairs to your car.
 There can be a large difference in parts prices, depending on where they come from.

-New aftermarket parts are another option, but quality can be an issue here.
-Some are made by the same parts suppliers that make the OEM parts — these are usually of very good quality, and should cost less than OEM.
-But some are of very low quality and should be avoided.
-Ask the shop about the quality and sources of the parts they will be using on your vehicle, to be sure you are getting good quality parts.
+But some aftermarket parts are of very low quality and should be avoided.
+Ask your repair shop about the quality and sources of the parts they will be using on your vehicle, to be sure you are getting good, quality parts that are durable and built to last.

 Rebuilt parts are a step down from remanufactured parts.
 Rebuilt parts start with used parts, and usually replace only what doesn’t work or has worn out.
 Rebuilt parts cost less than remanufactured, and will not last as long.
 They may come with a brief warranty.